- Written by Dr.Mehmet Demircioglu

 Careful does not mean obsessive.
 A well protected patient is not the one who touches the grafts the most.
 It is the one who follows instructions consistently and asks for help when something truly changes.

 Patients often focus so much on the recipient area that they forget the donor area also needs attention.
-The donor area does not contain newly placed grafts, but it has gone through thousands of small extractions in many cases.
+The donor area does not contain newly placed grafts, but in larger sessions it has gone through many small extractions.

 It can feel tender, tight, itchy, numb, or pressure sensitive.
 It may look red or patchy for a while.
 This does not always mean damage, but it does need proper management.

-The donor area is central to long-term planning.
+The donor area is central to future planning.
 You only have one donor supply, so early recovery discipline and surgical planning both matter.

 Do not rub the donor area aggressively just because it feels safer than the recipient area.
 Irritating the donor skin can increase discomfort and make sleep more difficult.
 If donor pain becomes severe or worsening, severe donor area pain after hair transplant is the more relevant place to start.